David Stuurman: Early life

-David Stuurman was a leader of the Khoi people, who fought against Dutch and British colonial rule in the Eastern Cape.
+David Stuurman was a leader of the Khoekhoe people, who fought the Khoikhoi–Dutch Wars against the Dutch Cape Colony.
 Stuurman became involved in political activism during the 18th century when both the Khoi and San people were systematically dispossessed of their lands under “on ordinance by the colonists”.
 This meant that Stuurman, and other indigenous people, were forced to live and work on their land as labourers.

 As a teenager, Stuurman went out to work on the farm of the Vermaak family, who owned a farm at Gamtoos.
 Among numerous incidents reported by the Bethelsdorp missionaries concerning the mistreatment of the Khoi and San at the hands of the colonialists, is a report on the poor treatment and physical abuse Johannes “Hannes” Vermaak meted out to Stuurman.
 The missionaries report details how Stuurman was tied to a wagon and beaten with a sjambok; after the beating salt was rubbed into his wounds and he was left tied to the wagon in the blistering sun.

-During the 1790s, when the second of the Xhosa Wars broke out, Stuurman, his brother Klaas, the chief and their family abandoned Vermaak's farm along with several other Khoi in the region.
+During the 1790s, when the Second Xhosa War was being fought, Stuurman, his brother Klaas, the chief and their family abandoned Vermaak's farm along with several other Khoi in the region.